 A suite of curriculum resources is available providing learning opportunities for students to continue their learning while not being able to access a school.
 These materials are designed as a support tool for students to continue their learning and engage in familiar activities essential to their learning and wellbeing.

-Two-week units of learning for students to complete away from school at their own pace are available for download.
+Learning packages for students to complete away from school at their own pace are available for download.
 These units of work are based on the typical work students would be learning at school and are aligned to the

-It is important to remember, the learning@home materials have been developed as additional materials, and are not a replacement for the curriculum programs that schools will provide.
+The learning@home materials have been developed as additional materials, and are not a replacement for the curriculum programs that schools will provide.

 Parent support materials